KD131/soft-sem2-testing-sp2/README.md

 > - `@Nested`
 > - `assumeFalse`, `assumeTrue`

+- `@Tag`: Applies a tag to a test.
+Can be used to filter tests and only execute a subset of tests that have a certain tag.
+- `@Disabled`: Disables a test.
+Can be used to temporarily disable a test without deleting it.
+Shouldn't be overused.
+If a test fails, find out why and try to fix it.
+Don't just disable it.
+Can also be applied conditionally.
+- `@RepeatedTest`: Repeats a test a certain amount of times.
+Can be used to check if a test is flaky, i.e. if it fails sometimes and passes other times.
+- `@BeforeEach`, `@AfterEach`: Runs a method before/after each test.
+Can be used to set up and tear down test environment for each test.
+E.g. recreating test objects or populating a database, then deleting it after the test.
+- `@BeforeAll`, `@AfterAll`: Same as above, but only runs once before/after all tests.
+Can be used to set up and tear down test environment for all tests.
+E.g. creating a database connection pool.
+- `@DisplayName`: Sets a custom name for a test.
+Can be used to make test names more readable.
+- `@Nested`: Creates a nested test class.
+Can be used to group tests together.
+- `assumeFalse`, `assumeTrue`: Assumptions that must be correct for the test to run.
+Skips the test if assumptions fail.
+  Can be used to skip tests that are not relevant for the current environment, e.g. specific OS or production stage.
+  Failing the assumption
+  just skips the test, it doesn't stop the build.

 ### 3.2.
 Mocking Frameworks

 > Investigate mocking frameworks for your preferred language.
 Choose at least two frameworks, and answer the